-You must tell us as quickly as possible if you believe someone else or something (i.e. a third party) contributed to or caused the need for your treatment, such as a road traffic accident, an injury or potential clinical negligence.
+You must tell us as quickly as possible if you believe something or someone else contributed to or caused the need for your treatment.
+For example, if you were injured in a road traffic accident that wasn't your fault or potential clinical negligence.

-This does not change the benefits you can claim under your plan (your "Claim") and also means that you can potentially be repaid for any costs you paid yourself, such as your excess or if you paid for private treatment that wasn't covered by your plan.
-Where appropriate, we will pay our share of the Claim and recover what we pay from the third party.
+This does not change the benefits you can claim under your plan (your "Claim").
+It also means that you can potentially be repaid for any costs you paid yourself, such as your excess or if you paid for private treatment that wasn't covered by your plan.
+Where appropriate, we will pay our share of the Claim and recover what we pay from the person or organisation responsible.
 We may use external legal, or other, advisers to help us do this.